Delegate, delegate? It's not so easy, business owners say

 Greg Galant remembers feeling "a mixture of terror and pride" as he gave his staff more responsibility at his company, Sawhorse Media, whose business includes Muck Rack, a website for journalists and public relations professionals.

-"You feel like you are the business, and now you're letting someone else do the business unchecked," he says.
+"You feel like you are the business, and now you're letting someone else do the business unchecked," he said.

 The New York-based company has grown to more than 40 staffers since Galant and business partner Lee Semel founded it in 2009.
 Galant realized early on that the company wouldn't be able to expand that way unless he turned over some tasks to employees.
 Among them: maintaining the company's books and monitoring website traffic.

-"Eventually you realize that you are the bottleneck and not delegating is hurting the company," says Robert Glazer, the CEO of marketing company Acceleration Partners and a board member at other companies.
-He's learned from his own experience, and also from the struggles of owners he's advised.
+"Eventually you realize that you are the bottleneck and not delegating is hurting the company," said Robert Glazer, the CEO of marketing company Acceleration Partners and a board member at other companies.
+He has learned from his own experience, and also from the struggles of owners he's advised.

-"I always felt that I was the only one who had the answer," Kopp says.
+"I always felt that I was the only one who had the answer," Kopp said.

 His approach made it hard to retain employees who wanted more responsibility, and that created staff turnover that frustrated clients.
 When Kopp realized he was hindering the firm's growth, he began seeking mentors.